bjoernpl/bjoernpl/README.md

 ## Björn Plüster - @bjoernpl

-I'm a computer science student at [University of Hamburg](https://www.uni-hamburg.de/) and am interested in all things related to coding.
+I am a computer science student at [University of Hamburg](https://www.uni-hamburg.de/) interested in all things related to coding.

 ### Projects
 In my repositories you'll find some small projects: